ashtishad/ecommerce/readme.md

 #### Environment Setup

 ###### Clone using ssh protocol `git clone git@github.com:ashtishad/ecommerce.git`
-###### Run `./start.sh` to download the dependencies and run the application.
-* Make the Script Executable: You must give the script execute permissions before you can run it.
-Use the following command:
-  `chmod +x start.sh`

 To run the application, you have to define the environment variables, default values of the variables are defined inside `start.sh`